CaptainPants/sweeter/readme.md

 7. Contribute lessons learned back to the community - E.g. how typescript JSX works documentation is a bit garbage and we can help improve that

 ## Modern technology
-Sweeter relies on WeakRef which is only supported in quite recent browsers.
+Ptolemy relies on WeakRef which is only supported in quite recent browsers.
 The hope is that this becomes less of a limitation over time.
-For my personal usage I intend to use Sweeter in desktop applications inside WebView2 and similar components where this is less of an issue.
+For my personal usage I intend to use Ptolemy in desktop applications inside WebView2 and similar components where this is less of an issue.